Idrissa Gueye: Return to Everton

 Gueye began talks to return to Everton in early August 2022.
 He signed a two-year contract with the club on 1 September 2022 for a reported fee of £2 million.

+On 19 December 2023, Gueye missed a penalty for Everton in their 2023–24 EFL Cup quarter-final defeat against Fulham.
+Gueye and Amadou Onana, who also missed a penalty for Everton, were defended by manager Sean Dyche.
+In the 2024–25 season, he recorded the most tackles in the Premier League, with 133, and was awarded with the clubs Player’s Player and Player of the Year.

 International career

 Gueye made his international debut for Senegal on 11 November 2011 as a half-time substitute for Deme N'Diaye in a 4–1 friendly win away to neighbours Guinea.
 He was part of the team at the 2012 Olympics, but was injured just before the interval in the opening game against hosts Great Britain.
 He was selected for the Africa Cup of Nations in 2015, and 2017.

 On 9 June 2017, Gueye scored his first international goal to conclude a 3–0 win over Equatorial Guinea in 2019 Africa Cup of Nations qualification.
 He was named in Senegal's 23-man squad for the 2018 World Cup in Russia.
 At the 2019 African finals in Egypt, he scored the only goal of the quarter-final win over Benin for the finalists.
 Senegal won the 2021 Africa Cup of Nations in Cameroon, with Gueye scoring in a 3–1 semi-final win over Burkina Faso.

+On 11 November 2022, he was named in the 26-man squad for the 2022 FIFA World Cup in Qatar.
+On 29 November, Senegal qualified for the knockout phase after a 2–1 win over Ecuador in the last group stage match, but Gueye received his second booking in the tournament to be ruled out of the round of 16.

+On 24 March 2023, Gueye played his 100th international match in a 5–1 win over Mozambique during the Africa Cup of Nations qualification, to be the first Senegalese to achieve this feat.

+In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations, to be held in the Ivory Coast in January 2024.